dotnet/samples/csharp/expression-trees/README.md

-This sample demonstrates creating expression trees, parsing expression trees, and understanding the relationship between expression trees and the code you write everyday in C#.
+This sample demonstrates creating expression trees, parsing expression trees, and understanding the relationship between expression trees and the code you write every day in C#.

 Build and Run
 -------------